ayeshasajid1034/i200862_0809_Assignment_2_DB/README.md

 The JOIN clause is used twice to join the AIRPLANE table to the PLANE_SERVICE table and the PLANE_SERVICE table to the SERVICE_ table, respectively.
 The ON clause specifies the join condition between the tables, based on the REG column of the AIRPLANE table and the REG column of the PLANE_SERVICE table, and the S_ID column of the PLANE_SERVICE table and the S_ID column of the SERVICE_ table.
 The GROUP BY clause groups the results by the OF_TYPE column of the AIRPLANE table.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

 ![Query13](https://user-images.githubusercontent.com/113238110/228276828-b3c582af-a2b4-4dfc-8898-93318c6c3863.png)

-Explanation:he SELECT clause selects a distinct list of owner names, based on whether the owner is a person or a corporation.
+Explanation:The SELECT clause selects a distinct list of owner names, based on whether the owner is a person or a corporation.
 The OwnerName column is created using a CASE statement that checks the OWNER_TYPE column of the OWNER_ table, and if it is 'Person', retrieves the name of the person from the PERSON table, using the OWNER_ID column of the OWNER_ table as the SSN key.
 If the OWNER_TYPE is 'Corp', it retrieves the corporation name from the CORPORATION table, using the OWNER_ID column of the OWNER_ table as the CORP_ID key.
 The JOIN clause joins multiple tables to retrieve the relevant data.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------